 Healthcare Reform 2014: Mandated Coverage, Insurance Exchanges, and Employer Requirements

-March 26, 2010.
-Some parts of the new healthcare law (called "Obamacare" by some) are slated for implementation within the next year.
-However, several of the more groundbreaking provisions that will affect the greatest number of Americans won’t go into effect until 2014.
-During the next few years, federal and state officials will be working with leaders in the health and insurance industries to restructure our nation’s healthcare system.
+Some parts of the Affordable Care Act have already been implemented.
+However, several of the more groundbreaking provisions of the healthcare law — some of which will affect the greatest number of Americans — won't go into effect until 2014.
+In the interim, federal and state officials are working with leaders in the health and insurance industries to restructure our nation's healthcare system.

 That restructuring means most Americans will be required to have health insurance and most businesses will be required to offer it to their employees.
 It also means the creation of another kind of insurance plan called a health insurance exchange.